checkstyle/checkstyle/docs/NEW_LANGUAGE_FEATURE_INTEGRATION_PROCESS.md

 **Example**

-- Suppose Java 17 or higher, IntelliJ IDEA introduced an inspection rule to detect redundant `strictfp` modifiers.
-In this case, we should consider updating `RedundantModifierCheck` to have a similar behaviour.
+- IntelliJ IDEA introduced an inspection rule for Java 17 or higher to detect redundant `strictfp` modifiers.
+This resulted in analysis of `RedundantModifierCheck` to verify if we needed to update it.

 ### Real Usages Examples in Large Projects

 Review real usage examples of the new language feature in large projects.
-This helps to identify potential issues and ensures that the checks are aligned with practical use cases.
+This helps to identify potential issues, and ensures that the checks are aligned with practical use cases.
 List of representative projects can be found [here](https://github.com/checkstyle/contribution/blob/master/checkstyle-tester/github-action-projects1.properties)